innotrade/enapso-graphdb-admin/README.md

 ## Download To File
 </summary>

-Download a graph from Graph Database directly to a Local File.
+Download a graph from graph database directly to a Local File.
 For the available export formats, please refer to the EnapsoGraphDBClient.FORMAT_xxx constants.
 The context is optional.
 If you do not pass a context, the entire repository is exported.